 We care deeply about the well-being of our patients, their families, and loved ones.
-To reduce risk of infection and exposure, as of March 25, 2020, ANMC is postponing visitors in our inpatient units and emergency department.
-No visitors are permitted.
+To reduce risk of infection and exposure, we are limiting visitors in our inpatient units and emergency department. (current as of July 27, 2020)

 Support of friends and family is an important part of healing for a patient.
 However, due to COVID-19, we have instated temporary restrictions to our visitor policy to ensure patient, visitor and staff safety.